CanYouCatchMe01/CreateWorldWithOpenAI/README.md

     return result;
 }
 ```
-The responce you get from OpenAI is a `string` that gets convertet to a `JSON object`.
-Then I find which object the responce is for with the `"id"` key, and the correct object gets updated.
+The responce you get from OpenAI is a `string` that gets converted to a `JSON object`.
+I then read the JSON object values and updates the objects.
 ```csharp
 public void UpdateFromJSON(JObject someData)
 {